Pediatric Speech Therapy For Tongue Thrust

 • Breathing through the mouth

-If tongue thrust goes untreated, it can lead to crooked teeth.
+Without intervention, your child’s tongue thrust can lead to further complications, such as crooked teeth.

-Pressure from the tongue against the teeth can produce an open bite or a gap in the teeth.
+Over time, this pressure produces an open bite or a gap in their teeth.

 Long term, untreated tongue thrust can also result in a lisp, and elongation of the facial shape.